Title: The You I’ve Never Known

 Today I will be reviewing The You I’ve Never Known by Ellen Hopkins.
 Ellen Hopkins has written many fantastic books and I was excited to read her latest verse book.
 As I browsed the shelves of my local library, I found a copy sitting on the shelve beaconing me to bring it home.
 And that is exactly what I did.

-As I’ve mentioned in my review of Skyscraping by Cordelia Jensen, I really enjoy verse.
+As I’ve mentioned in my review of Skyscraping by Cordelia Jensen (click for review), I really enjoy verse.
 The author that initially got me into verse was Ellen Hopkin’s, Crank.
 Ever since that first verse book, I have a soft spot for verse books.
 The powerful and creative way that verse authors pull together characters and meaning always moves me.
 And The You I’ve Never Known is no different.

 Ariel Pearson is a seventeen-year-old girl who has traveled the country but has never stayed in one place very long.
 Her dad is the only family she knows, as her mother abandoned them when she was only two.
 Now, Ariel and her dad have set up in Sonora, California.
 After years without feeling comfortable letting people into her life, Ariel decides to make friends.
 However, Monica and Gabe make Ariel’s life complicated as she has to learn things about herself that she never knew.